WSC has a long tradition of fundraising for a charity each season – usually a small local charity.

 - Support staff training and development.

-Westbury Scottish Club (Bristol)’s fundraising efforts continue throughout the year.
-They include raffles, sales of goods made by members, donations, the proceeds of our Charity Dance in July (which is always very well supported) and, possibly, some sponsored events.
-A cheque for the total raised is then presented to a Charity representative who is invited to attend all or part of the Charity Dance.
+Westbury Scottish Club (Bristol)’s fundraising efforts continued throughout the year.
+They included raffles, sales of goods made by members, donations, the proceeds of our Charity Dance in July (which is always very well supported) and some sponsored events.
+A cheque for £1673 was presented to a Charity representative at the Charity Dance.

 For more information please visit Above & Beyond web site.